 The goof items below may give away important plot points.

-When Langdon is reviewing the security camera feed in the Pope's office, the feed comes from digital cameras coming directly to the monitor.
+(at around 1h 55 mins) When Langdon is reviewing the security camera feed in the Pope's office, the feed comes from digital cameras coming directly to the monitor.
 When he rewinds the feed, the sound of a VCR rewinding is made.
 As it's a digital feed on a computer, there should be no sound at all.

 The Camerlengo's chest was branded with an image of crossed keys with the loops in lower position and the tips in upper position.
 When Langdon saw it, he said that it was "crossed keys but they are upside down".
 Langdon must have thought it upside down because he compared it to the crossed keys in Vatican's coat of arms, such as the one printed on Vincenzi's bag when Langdon met him at Harvard's swimming pool, which pictures the crossed key with the loops in upper position and the tips in lower position.
-However the real coat of arms of Vatican and all of derivative symbols for various Vatican organizations feature the crossed keys in position exactly like the one on the chest of the branded Camerlengo.
-It's in fact the crossed keys in the logo on Vincenzi's bag that is upside down.
+However, the real coat of arms of Vatican and all of derivative symbols for various Vatican organizations feature the crossed keys in position exactly like the one on the chest of the branded Camerlengo.
+It's, in fact, the crossed keys in the logo on Vincenzi's bag that is upside down.

 The timer on the antimatter bomb shows just over a third full, but the time they said they have left is 7 minutes, and later "a little over 5 minutes".
 But when the bomb threat was made, they had about 4 hours before the bomb would explode.
 According to the timer they would have had only about 15 minutes before the bomb exploded, however this doesn't add up to the time they used to find the bomb.